Sussex Junior Chess

 Sun

-* Either same family (third and subsequent siblings free) or same school when booked at the same time Our volunteers work hard in advance of each event to ensure you have the best possible experience.
+* Covers 2 – 5 siblings living at the same address Our volunteers work hard in advance of each event to ensure you have the best possible experience.
 Entries close at 6pm the day before the event to allow time to prepare the tournament.
 Entries on the day cause considerable disruption and result in the event starting late.
 Therefore, players who turn up on the day without prior registration incur an additional late fee of £7 per player.
 Supervision of Children The organisers and their helpers cannot accept responsibility for juniors.
 Children under the age of 8 years will not be allowed to participate unless supervised by a parent/guardian throughout the whole event.
 Children over the age of 8 years may be supervised by an adult nominated by their parents (though this cannot be a coach).
 However, parents/guardians should note that they are still ultimately responsible for their children at all times and in all places during this event (including whilst their children are in session with a coach or playing a game during a tournament).
 Photographs and Database Entry to this event is on the understanding that results and photographs may be used for publicity including in the press, and on our website.
 If you do not wish your child to be photographed please let an organiser know at registration.
 Your details will also be held on our database for the purposes of advising you of events, and County team selection.
 We never share your details with third parties.
 Catering A comprehensive range of hot and cold snacks is provided at all SJC events including sandwiches, confectionery and hot and cold drinks.
 Disclaimer The Organisers and their helpers accept no responsibility for any damage, theft or accident to the person or property of any competitor, trainee or other visitor at this event.
 Nor are they responsible for the effects of actions of anyone else attending this event.
 SJC Bursary Fund The SJC Bursary fund has been established to assist Sussex families in need with expenses.
-We welcome enquiries in strict confidence to bursar@sussexjuniorchess.org ECF Grading This event will NOT be graded.
+We welcome enquiries in strict confidence to bursar@sussexjuniorchess.org ECF Grading All games will be submitted to the ECF for grading.

 Location